satyammishra0/institute/readme.md

 ** This is the replica of PW website  **

+** Some Of the Key features of the Portal **

+> It contains a beutiful UI Frontend for the user attraction With which users Interact Inspired from (https://pwskills.com/)
+>  A user Dashboard || Profile For User Details (Personal Information, Profile Detials, CRUD over Profile, CRUD on the UI, CRUD on the Databse, Focusing on chnaging the complete data of fields in DB)
+> Students can login to the Profile with the phone number which is checked with the OTP Validation Which is used by using the third party API and Has a time limitation of 30 Seconds
+> Login and logout functionality for the admin as well as the user and student.
+> Contains several pages for the users to interact

+**User Friendly Detials**

 This site is not a complete Replica, it's a copy with some enhancements especially focusing on backend and making frontend look better.

 Here is an overview about site: